MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-create-distribute-apps.md

 * By default, all the newly added content, to an already published app, is marked as invisible.
 You must go to each audience group and manually unhide it.
 * Having multiple audiences isn't fully supported in deployment pipelines.
 Content visibility of new content that you add to an org app must still be managed manually via audience management.
 * You can't open an added link or see its content if you chose to open the link in the content area.
 * Apps can have a maximum of 200 dashboards.
+* If a report included in an org app uses [chained datasets (DirectQuery for Power BI datasets and Analysis Services)](../connect-data/desktop-directquery-datasets-azure-analysis-services.md), when adding a user to an org app audience please make sure to give permissions to all datasets in the chain.

 ## Next steps